jatinkumar027/Zarurat.in/README.md

 >This folder contain all the css files needed for the software.

+#### public/images/kirana

+>This folder contain all the images of the kirana shop product.

 #### public/javascript

 >This folder contain all the java script files uses in the software.